Prosaic Abelian Varieties Bad at One Prime: Introduction

-As to prosaic surfaces of conductor $p^2$, we have proved non-existence for a set of primes $p$ of asymptotic density 15/16.
-Below 1000, we have not been able to ascertain the status of $ p= 113, \, 257, \, 337, \, 353, \, 577, \, 593, \, 881. $ Looking for a corresponding paramodular form seems not currently feasible.
+We do not know of any abelian variety $A$ satisfying \eqref{AIntro} when $g \ge 2$ and $\End A = \Z$.
+As a consequence of Theorem \ref{IntroAThm} and Remark \ref{P1*}, the non-existence of such abelian surfaces is verified for a set of primes $p$ of asymptotic density 15/16.
+Below 1000, only the status of $p= 113$, 257, 337, 353, 577, 593 and 881 is unknown.
+Even assuming our paramodular conjecture, searching for the corresponding paramodular forms of level $p^2$ does not seem currently feasible.

-In \S \ref{Examples}, we exhibit six two-parameter families of typical prosaic abelian surfaces yielding infinitely many Jacobians of conductor $pq$, for primes $p \ne q$, under the Schinzel hypothesis.
-The 35 prosaic Jacobians of conductor $pq$ in the collection of 1,823,592 typical abelian surfaces provided to us by Andrew Sutherland \cite{Suth} are isomorphic to specializations of our families.

-Our work owes much to the influence of Rene Schoof \cite{Sch1}--\cite{Sch4}, who classified semistable abelian varieties with good reduction outside the set of primes dividing a small integer $N$.
-In several instances, he used the Odlyzko discriminant bounds to show that the only simple finite flat $2$-primary group schemes over $\Z[1/N]$ are $\cZ_2$ and $\Mu_2$.
-Thus, the corresponding abelian varieties are prosaic.
+In contrast, Ribet \cite{Rib3} proved that the modularity of RM abelian varieties follows from Serre's conjecture.
+As a result, we verified that for $2 \le g \le 20$ and $p<10^6$, there are only three RM abelian varieties up to isogeny satisfying \eqref{AIntro}.
+Details are given in Remark \ref{RMExamples}.
+In \cite{BK4}, somewhat different methods are used to show that the conclusions of Theorem \ref{IntroAThm} remain valid for RM abelian varieties satisfying \eqref{AIntro}.

+If $A$ is a prosaic abelian variety of dimension $g$ and odd conductor $N$, then $N$ is the product of at least $g$ primes counting multiplicities, by \cite[Cor.\!
+5.4]{BK3}.
+It is fairly easy to produce examples if one allows more than one place of bad reduction.
+In \cite{BK4}, we exhibit six two-parameter families of prosaic abelian surfaces with $\End A = \Z$.
+Under the Schinzel hypothesis, they yield infinitely many prosaic Jacobians of conductor $pq$, for primes $p \ne q$.

+Fix the completion $\ov{\Q}_2$ of an algebraic closure of $\Q_2$, which contains all the algebraic extensions of $\Q$ or $\Q_2$ considered here.